 Margin account debits will be charged interest on a monthly basis.
 The rate is based upon the Broker Call (Call Money) Rate, and varies according to the average debit balance for the month.

 |Debit Balance Tier||Interest Rate|

-For short sales on stocks which are deemed "hard to borrow", there may be interest-like fees (known in the industry as "negative rebates") associated with carrying the short position.
+For short sales on stocks, there may be interest-like fees (known in the industry as "negative rebates") associated with carrying the short position.
 This interest will accrue from settlement date of the short sale until settlement date of the buy-to-cover.
-The charge will levied on or about the 20th of the month.
+The charge will levied at the end of the month.
 The description of the entry will reference a Stock Loan Fee (STK LN FEE).

 The formula for the interest calculation will be: (Market Value x Rate x # of days) / 360.

-In the above example, a $10,000 short position, with a 3% rate, was held for two days, before covering.
-On or about Feb 20th, a fee of $1.67 would be charged to the account.
+In the above example, a $10,000 short position, with a 1% rate, was held for seven days, before covering.
+At the end of the month, a fee of $1.94 would be charged to the account.

 A negative cash balance in a Cash account is subject to an interest charge.
 Interest on any debit balance will start accruing after settlement date of a purchase.
 It is possible a debit balance may also be created as the result of a fee charge.
-The interest rate shall be equal to the Pershing Base Lending Rate (PBLR) plus 300 basis points.
+The interest rate shall be equal to the Axos Clearing Base Rate (ACBR) plus 300 basis points.
 Contact us with any questions.

 Disclaimer: Trading Direct is a deep-discount broker, who does not provide investment advice.
 All orders are unsolicited.
 Use of margin entails risk, and is not suitable for all investors.
 Clients may make or lose money with investments.
 Obtain and review a Margin Agreement & Disclosure Statement from the Document Center, or contact us with any questions.